provenance-io/p8e-scope-sdk/README.md

 - Provenance node - Provides an API to submit transactions to and to read the event stream from.
 - Object store - Stores encrypted DIME objects.
 More information can be found [here](https://github.com/provenance-io/object-store).

+## Local Setup

 The quickest way to run these dependent services in a local environment is to use the docker-compose setup [here](https://github.com/provenance-io/p8e-scope-sdk/tree/main/dev-tools/compose).

 ## Provenance Scopes

-See the docs on the [Provenance Metadata](https://docs.provenance.io/modules/metadata-module) module for background.
+See the docs on the [Provenance Metadata](https://docs.provenance.io/modules/metadata-module) module and [P8e Contract Execution](https://docs.provenance.io/p8e/overview) for background.
 TODO (steve docs) add more information

 ## Contract Execution